What is the state of Hypnosis and what does it feel like?

 Our conscious mind is the part of our minds which receives and screens information delivered to it from our senses (smell, taste, touch, sound and sight).
 The conscious mind sends that information it receives to our subconscious for storage.
 So then our subconscious mind creates a reference for everything to these events and will automatically refer back to that reference every time we come across a similar event.

 So let’s say you experience something unpleasant.
 When that negative experience happens your conscious mind sends the information to your subconscious for processing and storage.
-If you come across the same experience later in your life, your subconscious mind realises it is similar (and has learnt) so will automatically recall the experience it has had before and will even re-create the same emotions and sensations you felt the first time around.
+If you come across the same experience later in your life, your subconscious mind realises it is similar (because it has learned), so it will automatically recall the experience it has had before.
+It will even re-create the same emotions and sensations you felt the first time around.
 This is obviously very unhelpful with negative events but the good news is it does the same for positive events!

 How does Hypnotherapy help me achieve my goals?

 Being relaxed makes people more receptive.
-Think about TV advertising – it costs a lot of money and must give results otherwise companies wouldn’t do it.
+A good example is TV advertising; it costs a lot of money and must be worthwhile for companies to do them.
 You are probably relaxing on the sofa when the adverts come on and you may not even take much notice of them, but the next time you go shopping certain items may catch your eye and you may be drawn to them and not even realise why.

-As a member of the International Association of Pure Hypno-Analysts and a NLP Practitioner I am highly trained in the application of Suggestion Therapy (also known as Clinical Hypnosis), using carefully worded hypnotic suggestions to help people re-programme negative thought patterns.
-Suggestion Therapy and NLP involves using psychology, visualisation, positive suggestions, hypnosis and relaxation to create immediate changes in behaviour.
+I have over a decade’s experience in the application of Suggestion Therapy (also known as Clinical Hypnosis), using carefully worded hypnotic suggestions to help people “re-programme” negative thought patterns.
+My Suggestion Therapy sessions involve using visualisation, positive suggestions, a small amount of NLP along with the hypnosis to create quite often immediate changes in behaviour.

 What does being in hypnosis feel like?